 Oveur was one of the heroes responsible for the successful landing of distressed Trans American flight 209 to Chicago in 1980.
 Flight 209, as many remember, was plagued by a series of uncanny disasters.
+I located an article at the search engine for pilots and aircraft owners which compiles several sources of information on the incident, which I will sum up here for our readers.
 The most critical concern for the crew was transporting a very sick child to Chicago in time to make her connecting flight to Minneapolis.
 The girl, Lisa Davis, was in need of a heart transplant.
 Doctors at the Mayo Clinic had located a donor, but Davis would need to be on the operating table within six hours.
 To complicate matters further, inclement weather had impacted many of the available routes.
 A stalled storm front near the Dakotas, backed all the way to Utah, forced Oveur and his pilots to plot a course over Denver.
 However, after encountering unusually heavy turbulence above Colorado, Trans American 209 had no choice but to climb to a higher altitude, compromising precious time.

 The situation worsened when a breakout of salmonella was discovered, which eventually poisoned Oveur, his co-pilot and the navigator.
 Fortunately, a physician was traveling aboard the plane.
 Dr. Alan Rumack attended to ill crew members and passengers throughout the emergency.
 His description of the symptoms that incapacitated Oveur would prove instrumental a few years later in helping the Centers for Disease Control (CDC) understand the “Norwalk Virus” that wreaked havoc on cruise ships.